-The Stockton series is an Orthic Black Chernozem soil, developed on moderately well to well drained, weakly to moderately calcareous, coarse textured (FS, LFS, LS), lacustrine sediments.
-These soils occur in the Upper Assiniboine Delta, the Brandon Lakes Plain and a few areas within the Lower Assiniboine Delta on very gently sloping to irregular undulating topography, in association with Cactus, Lavenham, Hummerston and Sewell soils.
+The Stockton series is an Orthic Black Chernozem soil developed on moderately well to well-drained, weakly to moderately calcareous, coarse textured (FS, LFS, LS), lacustrine sediments.
+These soils occur in the Upper Assiniboine Delta, the Brandon Lakes Plain and a few areas within the Lower Assiniboine Delta on very gently sloping to irregular undulating topography in association with Cactus, Lavenham, Hummerston and Sewell soils.
 Surface runoff is low, and permeability is rapid.
-Wind erosion is common, if the soil is not protected with adequate surface residue.
+Wind erosion is common if the soil is not protected with adequate surface residue.

-The Stockton soil profile has a very dark gray to very dark grayish brown Ah, 18 to 25 cm thick, a brown to grayish brown Bm horizon, 12 to 22 cm thick, a pale brown to light yellowish brown BC horizon, eight to 12 cm thick, and a very pale brown Ck horizon with a few yellowish brown mottles at approximately 70 cm depth.
+The Stockton soil profile has a very dark gray to very dark grayish brown Ah or Ap, 18 to 25 cm thick;

+a brown to grayish brown Bm horizon, 12 to 22 cm thick; a pale brown to light yellowish brown BC horizon, 8 to 12 cm thick, and a very pale brown Ck horizon with a few yellowish brown mottles at approximately 70 cm depth.
 A Cca horizon is also frequently present.
 This soil differs from the very similar Cactus series by having a prominent Bm horizon.
-The sandy Stockton soils are coarser textured and significantly more rapidly permeable than the finer textured Prosser, Fairland and Ramada soils.

-The SCK1 variant has a clay loam to silty clay loam substrate and is currently described as the Hallboro series.
+The Stockton, clay loam variant, SCK1 has a clay loam to silty clay loam substrate and is currently described as the Hallboro series.